netbox-community/go-netbox/docs/TunnelRequest.md

 ### NewTunnelRequest

-`func NewTunnelRequest(name string, status PatchedWritableTunnelRequestStatus, group NestedTunnelGroupRequest, encapsulation PatchedWritableTunnelRequestEncapsulation, ) *TunnelRequest`
+`func NewTunnelRequest(name string, status PatchedWritableTunnelRequestStatus, encapsulation PatchedWritableTunnelRequestEncapsulation, ) *TunnelRequest`

 NewTunnelRequest instantiates a new TunnelRequest object This constructor will assign default values to properties that have it defined,